-(e) any investments a trustee may make under an enactment of a province relating to trustees; or
+(e) any class of investments permitted under an Act of a province relating to trustees; or

 (f) any other investments or class of investments prescribed by a regulation under the Act.

 (2) Subject to the terms of the trust, money held in trust that is not immediately required for expenditures may be invested by the First Nation as permitted under the terms of the trust or under the laws of the jurisdiction in which the majority of the First Nation's lands are located.